-In this paper, we already referred to analysis tools such as Woflan (Verbeek et al., 2001) and ProM (Dongen et al., 2005).
+In this paper, we already referred to analysis tools such as Woflan [37] and ProM [3].

 The focus on Woflan is on design-time analysis and in particular on verification.
 Woflan was designed to address the problem that today's workflow products have no support for workflow verification.
 Errors made at design-time are not detected and result in very costly failures at run-time.
 Woflan analyzes workflow process definitions downloaded from commercial workflow products using state-of-the-art Petri-net-based analysis techniques.
 Recently, part of the functionality of Woflan was embedded into ProM.